PurpleOcta/label-overlay-isotropic/README.md

 python recipe.py
 ```

-This generates a square image overlaid with labels (`overlay.png`).
+This downloads the template and generates a square image overlaid with gray- and white-matter labels (`overlay.png`).